 When the tech bubble burst in 2001, Scott Carson saw an opportunity.
 With an industry devalued and thousands of tech professionals jobless, Scott sought to reinvigorate enterprise technology consulting.
 The premise was simple: make technology affordable, and easy to use.
 The means to solving the formula involved a creative mix of both art and science: two opposite ends of a spectrum connected by the power of the internet.

-When Scott's high school friend, Brad Zakreski, joined Storm in 2005, Brad utilized his vast business knowledge to find creative ways of making Storm's clients more efficient, productive, and ultimately profitable.
-At the same time, we at Storm refuse to deviate from our core values of innovation, professionalism, and respect, in a fresh, youthful environment.
+Within 1 month of creating Storm Applied Information Technologies, the demand for integrated systems - fuelled by a tremendous collaborative energy between Storm and its clients - prompted a re-brand.
+Storm Applied Technologies passionately finds creative ways of making clients more efficient, productive, and ultimately profitable.
+At the same time, we refuse to deviate from our core values of innovation, professionalism, and respect, in a fresh, youthful environment.
 If we can't find you a service that utilizes existing systems, we'll build a new one, to make you more money.
 A relationship with Storm is an investment in your profits.

-With humble beginnings as a one-man proprietorship, Storm Applied Technologies has now evolved to a full service enterprise consulting firm with teams in tech and creative departments, spanning the world.
+With humble beginnings as a one-man proprietorship, Storm Applied Technologies has now evolved to a full service enterprise consulting firm with a full stack team with skills in architecture, design, development, project management, and support.
 In addition, we empower youth to plant their roots and discover their individual potential.

 Scott holds a degree in Computer Science, with additional studies in visual arts.
 During his studies, he was featured in the article, "The fine art of science and multimedia", and his paper on cross-platform networks resides in the University of Regina Department of Computer Science as an example of outstanding work.